A bill to establish the obligations of certain large business entities in the United States, and for other purposes.

 Length: 28 pages

-This bill was introduced on August 15, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 15, 2018, in a previous session of Congress, but it did not receive a vote.

 Aug 15, 2018